SQL: The language of Db2

 The language that you use to access the data in Db2 tables is the structured query language (SQL).
 SQL is a standardized language for defining and manipulating data in a relational database.

-The language consists of SQL statements.
-You can issue SQL statements to accomplish the following actions:
+The SQL language consists of SQL statements.

 When you write an SQL statement, you specify what you want done, not how to do it.
-To access data, for example, you need only to name the tables and columns that contain the data.
+To access data for example, you need only to name the tables and columns that contain the data.
 You do not need to describe how to get to the data.

 • The database is perceived as a set of tables.